Fukaya A_\infty-structures associated to Lefschetz fibrations. III: A sketch of the equivariant theory

 \begin{theorem} There is a canonical additive endomorphism

 which fits into a commutative diagram

 \end{theorem}

 This $\Gamma$ is what we call the Gauss-Manin connection.
-For Hamiltonian Floer cohomology with ``finite slope'', it is constructed in \cite{seidel17} (where it is written as $\Gamma_q$); the same argument as in \cite[Section 5f]{seidel17} could be used to prove its compatibilty with continuation maps which ``increase the slope'', yielding the theorem in the form stated above (or alternatively, one could work directly with a single Hamiltonian on $E$ whose slope grows unboundedly).
+For the finite-dimensional Floer cohomology groups obtained from Hamiltonians with ``finite slope'', it is constructed in \cite{seidel17} (where the notation is $\Gamma_q$); the argument from \cite[Section 5f]{seidel17} could be adapted to prove its compatibility with continuation maps which ``increase the slope'', yielding the theorem in the form stated above.

 Intuitively, \eqref{eq:sh-gamma} says that the Kodaira-Spencer class is the obstruction to being able to divide $\Gamma$ by $u$ in order to get an honest connection on the equivariant theory.
 A more precise form of this idea is the following (see \cite[Remark 5.3]{seidel17} for further discussion):